-Below is a list of opportunites that exist for students.
-Information on these and many other opportunities is available in the Career Centre.
+Below is a list of opportunities that exist for students.
+Information on these and many other opportunities are available in the Career Centre.

 - Encounters With Canada - students 14 to 17 years of age, 4 spots are available for students from Lindsay Thurber at a subsidized rate.
 Preference for these spots is given to students entering their grade 11 year.
 You MUST apply through the Career Centre.

 - EXPLORE - Five-Week French-Language Bursary Program - February 15th

 - Forum For Young Canadians - for any high school students 15 to 19 years of age.